box/box-typescript-sdk-gen/docs/devicePinners.md

 - devicePinnerId `string`
   - The ID of the device pin
   - Used as `device_pinner_id` in path `path` of the API call
+- headers `DeleteDevicePinnerByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `undefined`.

+Returns an empty response when the pin has been deleted.

 ## List enterprise device pins